-Should your motor be 24V then you will need to 12V batteries, unless the battery itself is 24V, although this is not that common so two is the most likely requirement in this situation.
+Should your motor be 24V then you will need two 12V batteries unless the battery itself is 24V (although this is not that common), so two is the most likely requirement in this situation.

 Also, never mix two different types of trolling motor batteries.
 If you need two, always ensure they are the same type, i.e. two AGM batteries, two wet cell batteries, or two lithium-ion batteries.